Emergency Medical Evacuation Saves Stranded Couple in Greenland

 The couple then learned that another more powerful storm with stronger winds was coming and predicted to last three days.

-“Global Rescue got the weather people on it,” said Daniel.
+“Global Rescue got the weather people on it,” Daniel said.
 “We were in the eye of the hurricane.”

 Global Rescue recommended a helicopter evacuation.